JSONCODE007/expretio-aurelia/README.md

 # expretio-aurelia
-project to understand the basics of aurelia js framework
+starter project to understand the basics of aurelia js framework